Infant/Toddler Teachers Need to be Valued More As Teachers

 To all of the true teachers out there: Thank you so much from the bottom of my heart for all that you do.
 You are amazing, making a difference, and keep being you.
 All teachers matter and deserve appreciation.

 The infant/toddler stage is where Early Childhood Education (ECE) starts.
 Learning and development starts from birth and the first five years of life are the most important years of learning and development.
 We infant/toddler teachers teach children their first language and the beginning of their developmental skills.
 We are many children's first teachers; however, infant/toddler teachers are not valued enough as teachers.
-All teachers are not valued enough, especially who teach in childcare centers, but preschool and school age teachers seem to be valued more than infant/toddler teachers.
+All teachers are not valued enough, especially who teach in childcare centers and Special Education, but preschool and school age teachers seem to be valued more than infant/toddler teachers.
 There is a lack of recognition that we are teachers and contrary to popular belief, baby rooms do not consist of "all of the babies just playing all day."
 Here are some common concerns about the lack of value that infant/toddler teachers (including myself who is a former infant/toddler teacher and former childcare center floater) have as teachers:

 1. Lack of recognition that we are teachers too